Cumulocity-IoT/c8y-docs/content/cockpit/exports-bundle/working-with-exports.md

   - Preview is available
   - Does not support data aggregation

-### Handling data points with over one million records {#data-points-with-over-one-million-records-to-process}
+#### Export for data points with over one million records {#export-for-data-points-with-over-one-million-records}

-When using **Full** export mode, if you select a single **Data point** that contains more than one million records (our processing limit), the download option will be disabled.
-To proceed with the export, you'll need to reduce the number of records by narrowing the time range.
-In this situation, until then, you'll see the following message:
+When you have selected the **Full** export mode for a data point that contains more than one million records (our processing limit), the download option is disabled.
+To proceed with the export, you must reduce the number of records by narrowing the time range.
+Until you have done this, you see the following message:

 <br>![Export exceeded one million records](/images/users-guide/cockpit/cockpit-exports-one-million-for-single-data-point.png)<br>

-When selecting multiple **Data points** for export in **Full** mode, if any individual **Data point** exceeds the one million record limit **per Data point**:
+If you select multiple data points for export in the **Full** mode and one or more individual data points exceed the one million record limit (per data point), narrow the time range to reduce the number.
+Data points within the limit are not affected.

-- The **Data points** exceeding the limit will be **excluded** from the export.
-- All other **Data points** within the limit remain exportable.
-- To include the excluded **Data points**, you need to narrow the time range.

-In this case, you will see a more detailed informational message explaining how many **Data points** are affected and why:
+In this case, you will see a more detailed informational message explaining how many data points are affected and why:

 <br>![Export exceeded one million records](/images/users-guide/cockpit/cockpit-exports-one-million-for-single-data-point-with-other-data-points.png)<br>